💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 The .liquidrc

-files, it does not accept additional vscode workspace/user settings.
-This method is typically the easiest way to define per-project configurations and shareable rules.
+file is typically the easiest way to define per-project configurations and have shareable rules across projects.
 Whenever the extension detects the presence of a .liquidrc

-file it will behave in accordance and assume a Liquid environment.
+file it will behave in accordance and assume a Liquid project environment.

 The .liquidrc